 All of these ingredients are grain, free dairy free and paleo friendly - perfect for a healthy pancake breakfast.

-How to Make Almond Pulp Pancakes
+How to Make Pancakes with Almond Pulp

 The batter for these leftover pulp pancakes is made in one bowl and cooked on a frying pan.
 Here's what you need to do: